Nuclear warfare

-After World War II, nuclear weapons were also developed by the Soviet Union (1949), the United Kingdom (1952), France (1960), and the People's Republic of China (1964), which contributed to the state of conflict and extreme tension that became known as the Cold War.
-In 1974, India, and in 1998, Pakistan, two countries that were openly hostile toward each other, developed nuclear weapons.
-Israel (1960s) and North Korea (2006) are also thought to have developed stocks of nuclear weapons, though it is not known how many.
-The Israeli government has never admitted nor denied having nuclear weapons, although it is known to have constructed the reactor and reprocessing plant necessary for building nuclear weapons.
-South Africa also manufactured several complete nuclear weapons in the 1980s, but during the 1990s, it subsequently became the first country to voluntarily destroy its domestically made weapons stocks and abandon further nuclear weapon production.
-Nuclear weapons have been detonated on over 2,000 occasions for testing purposes and demonstrations.
+The Cold War prompted the nuclear arms race.
+Nuclear weapons were later developed by the Soviet Union (1949), the United Kingdom (1952), France (1960), and China (1964).
+In 1974, India, and in 1998, Pakistan, with a history of conflict, developed nuclear weapons.
+Israel (1960s) and North Korea (2006) also developed nuclear weapons.
+South Africa manufactured several complete nuclear weapons in the 1980s, but during the 1990s, it became the only country to eliminate its domestically produced nuclear arsenal, and abandon further nuclear weapon production.
+Nuclear weapons have been detonated on over 2,000 occasions for various testing purposes.

+Countries have increased their readiness to carry out strategic and tactical nuclear attacks in response to intensifying conflicts, including the Korean War, First and Second Taiwan Strait Crises, Cuban Missile Crisis, Vietnam War, Sino-Soviet border conflict, Yom Kippur War, Gulf War, and Russo-Ukrainian war.
+The 1962 Cuban Missile Crisis, between the nuclear superpowers of the U.S. and Soviet Union, is often considered the closest call with a nuclear exchange and possible World War III.
+Additionally, nuclear attack early warning systems have sometimes produced false alarms, increasing the risk of nuclear war, such as Soviet satellites in 1983 and Russian radar in 1995.

-After the dissolution of the Soviet Union in 1991 and the resultant end of the Cold War, the threat of a major nuclear war between the two nuclear superpowers was generally thought to have declined.
-Since then, concern over nuclear weapons has shifted to the prevention of localized nuclear conflicts resulting from nuclear proliferation, and the threat of nuclear terrorism.
-However, the threat of nuclear war is considered to have resurged after the Russian invasion of Ukraine, particularly with regard to Russian threats to use nuclear weapons during the invasion.
+After the dissolution of the Soviet Union in 1991 and the resultant end of the Cold War, the threat of a major nuclear war between the U.S. and Soviet Union has declined.
+Concern shifted to the prevention of localized nuclear conflicts resulting from nuclear proliferation, and the threat of nuclear terrorism.
+However, the threat of nuclear war is considered to have resurged since the start of the current phase of the Russo-Ukrainian war in 2022, particularly with regard to Russian threats to use nuclear weapons during the war.

 Since 1947, the Doomsday Clock of the Bulletin of the Atomic Scientists has visualized how close the world is to a nuclear war.
 The Doomsday Clock reached a high point in 1953, when the Clock was set to two minutes until midnight after the U.S. and the Soviet Union began testing hydrogen bombs, and in 2018, following the failure of world leaders to address tensions relating to nuclear weapons and climate change issues.
-Since 2025, the Clock has been set at 89 seconds to midnight, the closest it has ever been.
-The 2023 advance of the Clock's time setting was largely attributed to the risk of nuclear escalation that arose from the Russian invasion of Ukraine.
+Since 2026, the Clock has been set at 85 seconds to midnight, the closest it has ever been.